Reviews of “Beauty and the Beast” (1756) and related work

 The original’s vivacious beast became San and the rest of the Moro clan.
 Their fight for nature, though it is dour and violent, expresses a powerful love, visible in every line and shade of the astonishing background paintings.
 The original’s third major character, the princess, became Eboshi: A capable, civilized antagonist, with none of the original’s meekness or mercy.
 An extraordinary adaptation and a true epic for the 21st century.

-References here: The title of Princess Mononoke, Ghibli movie titles, Japan 2023, Yakul i det öppna lagret, Japan 2004 380, The hand of a princess?, On the wall of Tataraba, “On Japan’s Animation Culture” (1997), “I Want to Fill the Space Between Myself and the Audience” (1998), “Animation and Animism: Thoughts on the Living ‘Forest’” (1998), Anime from Akira to Princess Mononoke: Experiencing Contemporary Japanese Animation (2001/2005), “‘Don’t Worry, You’ll Be All Right’: What I’d Like to Convey to Children” (2001), “The Lights of Zenshōen” (2002), “The Fujimi Highland Is Fascinating” (2002/2004), “I’ve Always Wanted to Create a Film About Which I Could Say, ‘I’m Just Glad I Was Born, so I Could Make This’” (2005), Legend of the Millennium Dragon (2011), Suzume (2022).
+References here: The title of Princess Mononoke, Ghibli movie titles, Japan 2023, Yakul i det öppna lagret, Japan 2004 380, On the wall of Tataraba, The hand of a princess?, “On Japan’s Animation Culture” (1997), “I Want to Fill the Space Between Myself and the Audience” (1998), “Animation and Animism: Thoughts on the Living ‘Forest’” (1998), Anime from Akira to Princess Mononoke: Experiencing Contemporary Japanese Animation (2001/2005), “‘Don’t Worry, You’ll Be All Right’: What I’d Like to Convey to Children” (2001), “The Lights of Zenshōen” (2002), “The Fujimi Highland Is Fascinating” (2002/2004), “I’ve Always Wanted to Create a Film About Which I Could Say, ‘I’m Just Glad I Was Born, so I Could Make This’” (2005), Legend of the Millennium Dragon (2011), Suzume (2022).

 ‣‣‣ The Art of Princess Mononoke (1997Nonsequential art with text)